-DHCP6 configures pfSense® software to attempt automatic IPv6 configuration of this interface via DHCPv6.
-DHCPv6 will configure the interface with an IP address, prefix length, DNS servers, etc. but not a gateway.
+DHCP6 configures automatic IPv6 configuration of this interface via DHCPv6.
+DHCPv6 will configure the interface with an IPv6 address, prefix length, DNS servers, etc. but not a gateway.
 The gateway is obtained via router advertisements, so this interface will be set to accept router advertisements.
-This is a design choice as part of the IPv6 specification, not a limitation of pfSense.
+This is a design choice as part of the IPv6 specification, not a limitation of this implementation.
 For more information on router advertisements, see Router Advertisements.

 Several additional fields are available for IPv6 DHCP that do not exist for IPv4 DHCP: